japila-books/apache-spark-internals/docs/scheduler/TaskSetManager.md

 maybeFinishTaskSet(): Unit
 ----

-`maybeFinishTaskSet` xref:scheduler:TaskSchedulerImpl.adoc#taskSetFinished[notifies `TaskSchedulerImpl` that a `TaskSet` has finished] when there are no other <<runningTasksSet, running tasks>> and the <<isZombie, TaskSetManager is not in zombie state>>.
+`maybeFinishTaskSet` scheduler:TaskSchedulerImpl.md#taskSetFinished[notifies `TaskSchedulerImpl` that a `TaskSet` has finished] when there are no other <<runningTasksSet, running tasks>> and the <<isZombie, TaskSetManager is not in zombie state>>.

 === [[task-retries]] Retrying Tasks on Failure

 CAUTION: FIXME

-Up to xref:ROOT:configuration-properties.adoc#spark.task.maxFailures[spark.task.maxFailures] attempts
+Up to ROOT:configuration-properties.md#spark.task.maxFailures[spark.task.maxFailures] attempts

 === Task retries and `spark.task.maxFailures`

-When you start Spark program you set up xref:ROOT:configuration-properties.adoc#spark.task.maxFailures[spark.task.maxFailures] for the number of failures that are acceptable until `TaskSetManager` gives up and marks a job failed.
+When you start Spark program you set up ROOT:configuration-properties.md#spark.task.maxFailures[spark.task.maxFailures] for the number of failures that are acceptable until `TaskSetManager` gives up and marks a job failed.

-TIP: In Spark shell with local master, xref:ROOT:configuration-properties.adoc#spark.task.maxFailures[spark.task.maxFailures] is fixed to `1` and you need to use link:local/spark-local.adoc[local-with-retries master] to change it to some other value.
+TIP: In Spark shell with local master, ROOT:configuration-properties.md#spark.task.maxFailures[spark.task.maxFailures] is fixed to `1` and you need to use local/spark-local.md[local-with-retries master] to change it to some other value.

 In the following example, you are going to execute a job with two partitions and keep one failing at all times (by throwing an exception).
 The aim is to learn the behavior of retrying task execution in a stage in TaskSet.
 You will only look at a single task execution, namely `0.0`.